 How to apply as an applicant

 If you are applying to the nursing or midwifery degree programme on the basis of examination results, you are considered an applicant.
-You must meet the education requirements of both the Nursing and Midwifery Board of Ireland (NMBI); and the individual Higher Education Institution (HEI).
+You must meet the education requirements of both the Nursing and Midwifery Board of Ireland (NMBI) and the individual Education Body (EB).

 NMBI entry requirements